xCENTx/xcentx.github.io/pages/index.md

 `"PCSX2 provides native cheat support with the use of PNACH files.
 Being that the PS2 is 20+ years old at this point and that cheat software devices were common place during its lifecycle , the PlayStation 2 has a massive cheat library ready to be utilized in new ways thanks to emulation . . ."`

 > - [PCSX2 v1.6 Recompile Virtual Memory](/Old_PCSX2_Trainer)
-`"I want to help resolve a big issue that will plague anybody who tries to make a trainer for PCSX2 v1.6 and earlier."`
+`"I want to help resolve a big issue that will plague anybody who tries to make a trainer for PCSX2 v1.6 and earlier . . ."`

 <!--    Future Articles

 > - [PCSX2 v1.6 Recompile Virtual Memory](/Old_PCSX2_Trainer)